axibase/atsd-use-cases/how-to/shared/import-tag-template.md

 ![](images/tag-templates.png)

-A Tag Template is a set of tags which belong to an specific.
+A Tag Template is a set of pre-defined formatting rules applied in the rule editor or metric editor for matching entities or metrics correspondingly.
+The tag template formats the information displayed in the editor in a way, that is customized for the given record.

 Follow this process to upload a tag template to your local ATSD instance.

 1. Expand the **Settings** menu and select **Tag Templates**.